titantf/Titan-DLC/README.md

 7. If you still cannot hear it, type ```snd_restart``` into your Team Fortress 2 developer console.

 ## VPK Validation
-If you wish to verify that the VPK you have was directly from us and was not modified, you may use [this public key](https://github.com/TitanTF/Titan-DLC/blob/master/titan.publickey.vdf).
+If you wish to verify that the VPK you currently have was directly obtained from us and was not modified, you may use [this public key](https://github.com/TitanTF/Titan-DLC/blob/master/titan.publickey.vdf).

 1. Download the public key file and extract it to your ```C:/Program Files (x86)/Steam/steamapps/common/Team Fortress 2/bin``` directory.
 2. Extract the contents of the VPK content zip file to your ```C:/Program Files (x86)/Steam/steamapps/common/Team Fortress 2/bin``` directory.